DegreeCalc

 1. Make Biweekly Payments

 Instead of one monthly payment, pay half the amount every two weeks.
 This results in 26 half-payments per year, equivalent to 13 full monthly payments instead of 12.
-On a $30,000 loan at 5.5%, this strategy shaves off about 1.5 years and saves over $1,000 in interest.
+On a $30,000 loan at 6.39%, this strategy can shave more than a year off repayment and save meaningful interest compared with the standard monthly schedule.

 2. Round Up Your Payments